 Example Post War Britain

 In the 1930s, inflation was very low.
-This is one reason why people were willing to buy UK government bonds at low interest rates (in the 1950s, national debt increased to over 230% of GDP).
-In the post war period, the debt burden was to some extent reduced by the effects of inflation which made it easier for government to meet its repayments.
+This is one reason why people were willing to buy UK government bonds at low-interest rates (in the 1950s, the national debt increased to over 230% of GDP).
+In the post-war period, the debt burden was to some extent reduced by the effects of inflation which made it easier for government to meet its repayments.

-In the 1970s, unexpected inflation (from oil price shock) helped to reduce governments debt burden in various countries such as US.
+In the 1970s, unexpected inflation (from oil price shock) helped to reduce the government’s debt burden in various countries such as US.